tobiano-wren/tobiano-wren/README.md

 - 👀 I’m interested in horses!!!
 - 🌱 I’m currently learning html, css, javascript
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me you can reach me at wren@tobiano.org
+- 📫 You can reach me at wren@tobiano.org
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: ...